microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 this parameter.
 If the value for key "enable-dump-snapshot" of this parameter is an empty string, data would be dumped to the folder which start the command.
-If user specify the value for key "enable-dump-snapshot" of this parameter with the path of a local file folder, data would be dumped to this folder.
+If user specifies the value for key "enable-dump-snapshot" of this parameter with the path of a local file folder, data would be dumped to this folder.

 .. code-block:: sh